hughbris/grave-theme-txt/_demo/pages/01.home/home.md

 menu: Homepage
 body_classes: homepage
 banner:
-    title: Welcome to TXT by HTML5 UP
+    heading: Welcome to TXT by HTML5 UP
-    subtitle: A free responsive site template built on HTML5, CSS3, and some other stuff
+    subheading: A free responsive site template built on HTML5, CSS3, and some other stuff
     # background:
     cta:
         target: '#'